 The Schengen Visa gives non-EU/EEA nationals the ability to visit multiple countries in the Schengen area for a maximum of 90 days in a 180 day period (short-stay visa) or transit through the area (airport transit visa).
 It’s a great opportunity to travel to other European countries while you’re in the UK.

 The Schengen area covers the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Liechtenstein, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Norway, Poland, Portugal, Sweden, Slovenia, Slovakia, Switzerland and Spain.

 Be aware that the Schengen Visa does NOT cover all EU countries.
-Should you wish to travel to Ireland, Romania, Bulgaria, Cyprus or Croatia then you would need a separate visa.
-Please refer to the embassy website of the country you plan to visit for further information.
+If you want to travel to Ireland, Romania, Bulgaria, Cyprus or Croatia, you would need a separate visa.
+For more information, please refer to the embassy website of the country you plan to visit.

 Do I need a Schengen Visa?

 If you are a non-EU/EEA national then you will need a Schengen Visa to visit or transit through the Schengen area.
 If you believe you have another form of eligibility (e.g. you are a family member of an EU/EEA national) then please check with the embassy of the country you intend to visit.

 There are currently some nationalities who are exempt from getting a Schengen visa for a short term stay but this can change frequently so be sure to check before you travel.

 Nationals from the following countries do not currently require a Schengen Visa*: